Georgia-Pacific and Asbestos

 In the meantime, Georgia-Pacific has been able to pay parent company Koch Industries more than $5 billion in profits.[2]

-Lawyers for asbestos victims are currently trying to halt the controversial ‘Texas Two-Step’ bankruptcies of several companies.
-They recently had a win against Johnson & Johnson, which engaged in the same strategy to dodge asbestos lawsuits over its talcum powder products.
-The win for victims could affect other bankruptcies, including Bestwall.[5]
+Asbestos victims and their lawyers have attempted to halt the controversial ‘Texas Two-Step’ bankruptcies of several companies.
+They recently had a win against Johnson & Johnson, which engaged in the same strategy to dodge asbestos lawsuits over its talcum powder products.[5]

 What to Do if You Were Exposed to Georgia-Pacific Asbestos Products